 Each namespace and region has a type that defines the way in which the persistent memory associated with that namespace or region can be accessed.
 A namespace always has the same type as its parent region.
-There are two different types: Persistent Memory and Block Mode.
+There are two different types: Persistent Memory, which can be configured in two different ways, and the deprecated Block Mode.

-Persistent Memory (PMEM)
+Persistent memory (PMEM)

 PMEM storage offers byte-level access, just like RAM.
-This enables Direct Access (DAX), meaning that accessing the memory bypasses the kernel's page cache and goes direct to the medium.
-Additionally, using PMEM, a single namespace can include multiple interleaved NVDIMMs, allowing them all to be accessed as a single device.
+Using PMEM, a single namespace can include multiple interleaved NVDIMMs, allowing them all to be used as a single device.